RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step4.md

 ### GraalVM

  Project Fn also supports binary executables with GraalVM; there is a special runtime available that takes a Java application and builds it all the way into a container image with just a binary executable.
 This results in an even smaller image and even faster function warmup and execution.
-Read this article for details: [https://medium.com/fnproject/serverless-functions-some-like-it-aot-ea8b46951335](https://medium.com/fnproject/serverless-functions-some-like-it-aot-ea8b46951335)
+In step 5 of this scenario, you can check out this approach to packaging Java applications.